alansadewa/qr-code_frontendmentor/README.md

 - I use the box-shadow property for the card

 ### What I learned
 After I finished this challenge, I got something new, like the HSL method.
-I will learn about it further more.
+I will learn about it further.

 ## Author